jspong/jspong.github.io/resume.md

 Senior Software Engineer

-Designing and implementing complex systems using simple pieces, and mentoring junior developers in doing the same.
+Designing and implementing complex systems using simple pieces, and mentoring junior developers to do the same.

-Mostly specializing in automated testing infrastructure and frameworks.

 ## Contact Info